 - Animal bedding such as straw and sawdust from a rabbit hutch.
 This does take longer to compost though.

 - Egg shells.
-We eat a lot of eggs in the old house so I also crush these up to discourage those pesky slugs and snails!
+We eat a lot of eggs in the old house so I also crush these up and also add them straight to my soil.

 - Lint from the dryer or washing machine.
 Animal hair or hair from hair brushes.